braze-inc/braze-growth-shares-ios-demo-app/README.md

 #### Extra use cases:
 1. Content Cards that can be inserted/removed to/from an existing feed in real-time via [silent push](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/BrazeManager.swift#L76) (device only)
-2. Content Cards that can be [reordered](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/DataSource/TileListDataSource.swift#L97) in an existing feed in real-time via silent push (device only)

 ## In-App Messages